Looking to plan the ultimate trip to Six Flags over Texas? Our tips will help you beat the crowds and costs and get the most out of your visit.

 If you do plan on going on a busy day and want to avoid the lines, consider purchasing a Flash Pass so you can schedule ride times without actually waiting in line.

-The key to saving money on a trip to Six Flags over Texas is planning ahead.
+The easiest way to save money on a trip to Six Flags over Texas is to plan ahead.
 If at all possible, avoid purchasing tickets at the front gate.
-Buying tickets online from the official site and printing them is almost always significantly cheaper ($20 cheaper per ticket for the 2011 season).
-Local grocery stores and clubs like AAA also typically offer discounted tickets.
-Coca-Cola® or other soft drink cans often offer admission discounts as well.
-If you plan on visiting the park twice or more, a season pass is likely to be cheaper and offers additional perks such as admission to other Six Flags parks.
+Buying tickets online from the official site and printing them is almost always significantly cheaper (often by $20 or more).
+Local grocery stores and clubs like AAA also typically offer discounted tickets, as do many large employers.
+Coca-Cola® cans often have admission discounts depending on the time of year.
+If you plan on visiting the park twice or more, a season pass or membership is likely to be cheaper and offers additional perks such as parking and admission to other Six Flags parks.

-Speaking of beverages, visiting Six Flags over Texas in the summer months can be uncomfortable due to the brutal Texas heat which typically rises to 100°F or more by midday.
-Staying hydrated can be a real problem that's easy to forget as some guests end up fainting in queue lines or on rides.
+Visiting Six Flags over Texas in the summer months can be exhausting due to the brutal Texas heat.
+Staying hydrated can be a real challenge.
 Most permanent food stands offer free ice water on request, which is a much more economical option than buying several soft drinks throughout the day.
-Additionally, the park sells a hard plastic souvenir cup that not only offers the guest free refills for the rest of the day, but $.99 refills for the rest of the season — a great deal for season pass holders.
+Additionally, the park sells a hard plastic souvenir cup that not only offers the guest free refills for the rest of the day, but inexpensive refills for the rest of the season — a great deal for season pass holders.

 Rainy days offer both pros and cons when visiting the park.
 Inclement weather usually results in lighter crowds but at the cost of more rides being closed.
 While many rides continue to operate in light to moderate rain, lightning causes a much higher number of attractions to shut down for safety reasons.

 All rides at Six Flags over Texas are assigned a code that corresponds to the severity of weather conditions that will cause them to shut down.
-For example, tall rides such as Titan and Mr. Freeze are the first to shut down when lightning has been detected in the area as they're obviously more likely to be stricken.
+Tall rides such as Texas SkyScreamer, Titan, Superman: Tower of Power, and Mr. Freeze are the first to shut down due to thunderstorms since they’re the biggest lightning rods.
 As a general rule, taller rides are the first to shut down in inclement weather conditions while smaller or indoor rides are the last to shut down.

 To make inclement weather conditions work to your advantage, try to visit the park on an overcast or drizzly day that doesn’t have thunderstorms in the forecast.